 Let’s look at Peel Smart Remote, the best app for controlling your media!

 What Is Peel Remote?

 Peel Smart Remote is an app available on iOS and Android devices for controlling all kinds of media and smart home devices.
-Peel can control gadgets including TVs, streaming media boxes like Roku and Apple TV, appliances like air conditioners, and cable boxes.
+Peel can control gadgets including TVs, streaming media boxes like Roku and Apple TV (helpful if you lose your Apple TV remote), appliances like air conditioners, and cable boxes.

 The Peel remote app uses infrared (IR) hardware on phones and tablets with IR built-in.
 For phones without IR, Peel instead finds devices using Wi-Fi.
 As such, Peel is compatible with a variety of phones and devices.

 Installing the Peel remote app for Android and iOS works just like any other.
 Simply search for Peel remote on Google Play or the App Store, and download it.

 Once it’s done, open the app.
 Now, it’s time to set up your devices.

 Add Devices to Peel on Using IR